 Mentoring for Success

 The WSU Everett IM Residency Mentoring Program is committed to the success of each individual resident.
 Residents are assigned a faculty mentor that is selected and trained to support the resident throughout their training.
 Mentors work with residents to establish and achieve professional development goals, maintain their well being, and truly personalize their training experience.

-Drs.
-Roger Bush & Jerry Koh take meticulous care to match each resident with a senior physician, whose sole priority is the resident’s learning and development.
+Dr. Jerry Koh takes meticulous care to match each resident with a senior physician, whose sole priority is the resident’s learning and development.
 This system enables mentors to give open, honest and constructive feedback, and residents to freely communicate and work on professional improvement goals.